terbium-lang/standard/spec.md

     3 -> println("x is 3"),
     4 -> println("x is 4"),
     // If you're coming from a language from Rust, match-statements
-    // do not necessarily have to diverge, so you do not have to exhaust
+    // do not necessarily have to converge, so you do not have to exhaust
     // all possible patterns in a match-statement.
     //
-    // Note that match-EXPRESSIONS are still required to diverge, however. else println("x is something else"),
+    // Note that match-EXPRESSIONS are still required to converge, however. else println("x is something else"),
 }
 ```